 A proxy solution starts with a discovery phase of your site which includes a deep scan that grabs the pages and sections you designate as part of your translation effort.
 Some important points to consider in this step are:

--Do you use any special forms or CTA’s (Call to Action) that will require special consideration?
+- Do you use any special forms or CTA’s (Calls to Action) that will require special consideration?

 Your translation proxy provider can handle important tasks that would typically be handled internally.
 These services include obtaining an SSL certificate for your translated domains as well as backing up the translated content on the website.